Work in France: Finding a job in France

 When you’re in a meeting expect to discuss the subject rather than make a decision on it.
 When decisions are made every aspect will be analysed extensively beforehand.
 Strategies tend to be long term and planned only by senior staff.
 Punctuality is important, appointments are necessary, and negotiations are calm and formal.
 Read more about business culture in France.

-Working conditions are good in France with a statutory working week of 35 hours (after which you get paid overtime), around one to two hours for lunch and a minimum of five weeks’ holiday a year.
+French labour laws are good with a statutory working week of 35 hours (after which you get paid overtime), around one to two hours for lunch and a minimum of five weeks’ holiday a year.
 In 2014 the French government even introduced a new law banning workers in the digital and consultancy sectors from answering work-related emails or phone calls outside of work hours.
 If you’re working for a company of more than 50 employees you’ll automatically enjoy the protection of a French employment union, even if you don’t join it.

 French work visas and residence permits